Relationships between staff and prisoners are ‘classic’: ex-inmate - NewsBreak

 Levine has witnessed first-hand the dynamic of prison-guard relationships, having served time at 11 federal correctional institutions of multiple custody and security levels.

 “Now I’ve also seen in a county jail detention center setting where there’s, like, a vacant cell open next door, a couple cell doors down, where the staff member will take the inmate in the middle of the night, out of the cell, walk them two cells down.
-And, I don’t know, do whatever,” Levine added.Video shows Alabama inmate, officer leaving jail
+And, I don’t know, do whatever,” Levine added.Officer was drunk at baby kidnapping scene, chief says

 Despite a Prison Rape Elimination Act passed by Congress in 2003, sexual assault and prison rape continue to persist in jails across the country.